 The Center for Engaging Autism is governed by a volunteer board of directors that is dedicated to a family and child centered approach to autism.
 We are all personally impacted by autism and that relationship fuels our passion for helping families.

 Get to know us and you’ll see why we are uniquely positioned to provide these essential services.
 Want to be part of this amazing new nonprofit?
 We are currently seeking additional board members.
-Please contact our board president.
+Please contact our executive director.

 Center for Engaging Autism Board of Directors